Parable of the Renegades

 Although Lucas found some joy in the time he spent so far with Rio, that didn’t mean he was going to drop any precautions he already had on her.
 He wanted to make sure he had a contingency plan for the worst-case scenario and finding Rio’s [Stigma], her weak point, was the best idea he had for now.
 He hoped he wouldn’t have to resort to it.

 With his ulterior motives both uncovered and rendered a failure, Lucas was certain Rio felt betrayed and likely to close her personal doors on him.
-If her mood was brighter, it was possible that she would have mocked him.
+If her mood was brighter, she probably would’ve mocked him.

-Her declaration to Lucas was a reassurance.
+Her declaration to him was a reassurance.
 He gave her a glare of his own, this one more for being cautious.

 "Oh?
-I like that look you are giving me~” Rio leaned slightly forward and placed her hands to her hips, closing the distance between them a little.
+I like that look you are giving me~” Rio placed her hands to her hips and leaned slightly forward, closing the distance between them.
 “I think staying with you will be more fun if I always have to watch my back, so hear me now.”
 She held a hand to her chest to remind Lucas who he was dealing with.
 “From this point forward, you have my blessing to attack me whenever you want.”
 Her daring challenge made Lucas purse his lips, tilt his head back and question her mentality.
-“In fact, try to kill me if you can," Rio continued.
-"Do not bother telling me in advance because I want my heart to race.
+“In fact, try to kill me if you can," Rio continued with reckless abandon.
+"Do not bother telling me in advance.
+I want my heart to race.
 Feel free to stab me in the back, assault me in my sleep, try to assassinate the assassin.
-Do everything within your power and try to take me down.”
+Do everything yo can and try to take me down.”

 “And what good would that do for me?”
-Lucas’ hand balled into a loose fist on its own, reluctant to take Rio up on her offer.
+Lucas’ hand balled into a loose fist on its own.

 “Who knows?”
 Rio shrugged then gave him the stink eye.
 “Maybe my death is another way to free you from our contract~”